 When the same bass note is repeated, the same accompaniment is to be understood.
 The student must not imagine any changes of chord or key that he does not see expressed, or may infer from the bass itself.
 In short, if the performer fancies a dash over every note where there are no figures, excepting the first note and the principal accented notes in each bar, he will find the whole tolerably easy.
-In the first bar of the 2nd part of the vivace, the $\frac{1}{5}$ 5 means that the $\frac{1}{3}$ is to be flattened, or made natural, and so of the $\frac{1}{5}$ 4 in the next bar: but this method is now obsolete.
+In the first bar of the 2nd part of the vivace, the b 5 means that the # is to be flattened, or made natural, and so of the b 4 in the next bar: but this method is now obsolete.
 The last note in bars 9 and 10, are to be like the 1st.
-In bars 9 and 11 of the 2nd part of the allegro, the 3rd to E $\frac{4}{5}$ must be G $\frac{4}{5}$, though not specified, as also in bars 15, 16, 18, 20.
+In bars 9 and 11 of the 2nd part of the allegro, the 3rd to E # must be G #, though not specified, as also in bars 15, 16, 18, and 20.

-The 5th Concerto of Corelli (Ex.
-276) is figured from the score; and here, instead of # 6 and # 4, we find 6 and 4 with lines drawn through them.
+The 8th concerto of Corelli (Ex.
+276) is figured from the score, and here, instead of #6 and #4, we find 6 and 4 with lines drawn through them.
 Still a flat signifies a natural, where it is put to contradict a sharp.
 The principal key of the piece is G minor, but only one flat is placed at the beginning of the stave.
-So the 2nd Concerto in C minor has only two flats.
-The 5th and 11th in B_b major have but one flat.
-In Handel's earlier productions, three sharps or flats were put when four were required; and the last movement of the Concerto before us is in the key of G major, though no sharp is put at the beginning of the stave.
+So the 2nd concerto in C minor has only two flats.
+The 5th and the 11th in B b major have but one flat.
+In Handel's earlier productions, three sharps or flats were put when four were required; and the last movement of the concerto before us is in the key of G major, though no sharp is put at the beginning of the stave.
 The 5th bar of the first movement is to be played as in Ex.
-277. In bar 11 of the movement marked grave, the sharp over D implies that the 5th A must be natural, though there was A_b put before.
+277. In bar 11 of the movement marked grave, the sharp over D implies that the 5th A must be natural, though there was A b put before.
 In the next two adagios, the figures placed over the semiquaver rests must be reckoned from the following notes.
-Bar 9, in the 2nd of these adagios, would have been easier to read if written as in Ex.
+Bar 9, in the2nd of these adagios, would have been easier to read if written as in Ex.
 278. In the vivace, dashes must be understood to all but the first notes of each bar.